ackels-lab/IO_decorrelation_paper/README.md

 Update file paths in scripts/analysis_main.py according to your local directory structure.

-Run the main analysis notebook to reproduce the results for the key figures.
+Run the main analysis notebook to reproduce the results for key panels of the main figures.
 (Additional scripts and figure panels will be released after peer review.)